SwekeR-463/Simple-Chatbot-Pipeline/README.md

-# Simple-Chatbot
+# Simple-Chatbot-Pipeline

-A chatbot created using transformers library using Facebook 'blenderbot-400M-distill'
+A chatbot pipeline created using transformers library using Facebook 'blenderbot-400M-distill'